C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 <li> Qualified for the HEXA OSINT CTF final at LeHack 2024 (https://lehack.org), Team Blaireaux des Légendes (1st place in the Challenges | 4th after the reports analysis) </a></li>
 <li> One of 9 out of +700 to fully complete the <a href=https://samplectf.com> SampleCTF</a></li>
 <li> 6th place HEXA OSINT CTF 2021 Team OSINT-B33R [Sopra Steria and La Fabrique Défense, French Ministry of Defense]</li>
+<li> 6th place out of 170 Teams in the 2024 Gendarmerie Nationale CTE (Capture The Evidence)
 <li> 8th place HEXA OSINT CTF V2 2023 Team CogitOSINT Ergo Sum [Sopra Steria]- 116 Teams participated.</li>
 <li> Participated in the 2022 DefCon https://defcon.org Trace Labs OSINT CTF, Las Vegas, USA (7th Place with The Osint Unit)</li>
 <li> Participated Solo in the RACTF - Digital Overdose 2022 Conference CTF (Teams of 4 players), 27th place out of over 450 teams</li>